Zuehlke/SHMACK/README.md

 * Optional: Install Eclipse support for Scala from http://scala-ide.org/download/current.html
   * Install new software...
 Add `http://download.scala-ide.org/sdk/lithium/e44/scala211/stable/site`
   * Select "Scala IDE for Eclipse" which will install sbt, Scala 2.11, and the IDE plugins

+### Optional: Use IntelliJ IDEA for the use in SHMACK
+* Download and install IntelliJ IDEA ... so far, the Community Edition should be sufficient.
+* Open IntelliJ and make sure, you have a JVM configured.
+If not, first create a new empty project to configure it!
+  * In new project, set for Java the Project SDK to a new JDK and select /usr/lib/jvm/java-1.8.0-openjdk-amd64`
+  * You may also select Scala with use new library, download scala version 2.10.5
+* Select File -> New -> Project from existing sources... -> /home/shmacky/shmack/repo/04_implementation
+  * Import project from external model -> Gradle
+  * Use gradle wrapper task configuration
+  * Finish -> This Window -> confirm selection of three modules with `Ok` -> And `Add root` when prompted
+* It wil take quite some time until scanning for files to index finishes
+* You may now perform [infrastructure tests](#checkStackSetup) and [some Spark test jobs](#sparkTests) in Sparkjobs

 ## Stack Creation and Deletion
 Mesosphere provides AWS CloudFormation templates to create a stack with several EC2 instances in autoscaling groups,